• Skip to primary navigation

 Cheddar Sun-Dried Tomato Biscuits

 A recipe for Cheddar Sun-Dried Tomato Biscuits!
-These light and flaky biscuits are packed with shredded Cheddar cheese and chopped sun-dried tomatoes for a savory addition to brunch.
+These light and flaky buttermilk biscuits are packed with cheese and sun-dried tomatoes for a savory addition to brunch.

 Course Breakfast